-Helena Wennerström is Vice President, Corporate Finance at ViaCon Group.
-Previously she was Executive Vice President and Chief Financial Officer of Bulten AB (publ) listed on Nasdaq Stockholm.
+Helena Wennerström is former Vice President, Corporate Finance at ViaCon Group.
+Previously she was also Executive

+Vice President and Chief Financial Officer of Bulten AB (publ) listed on Nasdaq Stockholm.
 Earlier she was Senior Vice President and CFO at Finnveden Bulten AB and also had finance roles at Digitalfabriken AB and Topcon Sweden AB.

-Master of Science in Business Administration and Economics from Örebro University.
+M.Sc. in Business Administration and Economics from Örebro University.